The Loch, Glacier Gorge Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+952' net elevation gain (+1,062' total roundtrip elevation gain)|

-The Loch - interchangeably referred to as Loch Vale - is accessed from the Glacier Gorge Trailhead in Rocky Mountain National Park.
+The Loch - variously referred to as Loch Vale - is accessed from Glacier Gorge Trailhead in Rocky Mountain National Park.
 The Loch is fed by streams born from Andrews Glacier (Andrews Creek) and Taylor Glacier (Icy Brook).
-Visitors will enjoy excellent fishing, remarkable views, and a lengthy shoreline to explore.
+Visitors will enjoy excellent fishing and a dramatic alpine backdrop.
 The trail main continues on to Glass Lake, Sky Pond, and Andrews Tarn:

 The Loch Vale Trail rises steadily along Glacier Creek through young aspen to Alberta Falls (.85 miles : 9,423').
 It reaches the North Longs Peak Trail junction (1.6 miles : 9,768'), banks southwest and flattens through a small gorge between Thatchtop Mountain (12,668') and rock formations called the Glacier Knobs.